Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The most important thing is to enjoy your life, to be happy, it's all that matters."
+> "The more you are focused on time - past and future - the more you miss the Now, the most precious thing there is."
-> — **Audrey Hepburn**
+> — **Eckhart Tolle**

 ---